jbaldwin/libcoro/.githooks/readme-template.md

 ```

 ### ring_buffer
 The `coro::ring_buffer<element, num_elements>` is thread safe async multi-producer multi-consumer statically sized ring buffer.
-Producers will that try to produce a value when the ring buffer is full will suspend until space is available.
+Producers that try to produce a value when the ring buffer is full will suspend until space is available.
 Consumers that try to consume a value when the ring buffer is empty will suspend until space is available.
 All waiters on the ring buffer for producing or consuming are resumed in a LIFO manner when their respective operation becomes available.

-The `coro::ring_buffer` also works with `coro::stop_signal` in that if the ring buffers `stop_signal_notify_waiters()` function is called then any producers or consumers that are suspended and waiting will be awoken by throwing a `coro::stop_signal`.
-This can be useful to write code that will always suspend if data cannot be produced or consumed for long running daemons but will need to break out of the suspend unpon shutdown.

 ```C++
 ${EXAMPLE_CORO_RING_BUFFER_CPP}